Adrenal fatigue

 - get more sleep

-- give up smoking, alcohol and drugs, including caffeine
+- avoid smoking, alcohol, drugs and caffeine

-Some practitioners may recommend you take supplements for adrenal fatigue.
-Always check with your doctor or pharmacist before taking new supplements.
-Make sure that they don’t react with your other medicines.
-In some cases, supplements may be harmful or dangerous.
+Always check with your doctor or pharmacist before taking any new supplements.
+Make sure that they don't react with your other medicines.

 Resources and support

-To find out more about adrenal fatigue you can call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
-A registered nurse is available to speak with 24 hours a day, 7 days a week.
+You can also call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
+A registered nurse is available 24 hours a day, 7 days a week.